LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 		<kbd>![](./images/media/MoRE_ports4.png)</kbd>

-	7. By sorting the ports in decending order, you can see that the ports 9084 and 9085 have not been defined yet.
+	7. By sorting the ports in descending order, you can see that the ports 9084 and 9085 have not been defined yet.

 		<kbd>![](./images/media/MoRE_ports5.png)</kbd>